DarrenOfficial/dpaste/docs/api.rst

 ``lexer`` (optional)
 ~~~~~~~~~~~~~~~~~~~~

-Can also be set via GET.
 The lexer string key used for highlighting.
+See `lexer list`_  for a full list
-See `lexer list`_  for a full list of choices.
+of choices.
 Default: ``python``.

 ``format`` (optional)
 ~~~~~~~~~~~~~~~~~~~~~

-Can also be set via GET.
 The format of the API response.
 Choices are:

 * ``default`` — Returns a full qualified URL wrapped in quotes.
 Example::